UNCLASSIFIED (U)

 a.
 (U) Applicants Under Age 18: An applicant who is convicted of or who admits to having committed or who admits committing acts which constitute the essential elements of a minor drug offense(s) relating to simple possession or use of controlled substances, i.e., offenses other than those involving trafficking, importing/exporting, or manufacturing (18 U.S.C.
 802(15)), shall not be considered ineligible for any visa under INA 212(a)(2)(A)(ii) based solely upon any such conviction or admission if the acts which are the subject of the conviction or admission occurred while the applicant was under the age of eighteen.
 Specifically excluded from such treatment, however, are convictions or admissions relating to drug trafficking, importing/exporting, and manufacturing.
 It is worth noting that this does not apply to findings of ineligibility under INA 212(a)(2)(C)(i).

 b.
-(U) Minors Involved in Trafficking, Importing/Exporting or Manufacturing of Controlled Substances: If there is reasonable belief on your part that, despite having been convicted of or having admitted to only a minor drug offense, the applicant was directly involved in or aided or abetted trafficking, importing/exporting, or manufacturing of a controlled substance, you may still find the applicant ineligible under INA 212(a)(2)(C).
+(U) Minors Involved in Trafficking, Importing/Exporting or Manufacturing of Controlled Substances: If you have reason to believe that, despite having been convicted of or having admitted to only a minor drug offense, the applicant was directly involved in or aided or abetted trafficking, importing/exporting, or manufacturing of a controlled substance, you may still find the applicant ineligible under INA 212(a)(2)(C).
 Likewise, after medical examination, the applicant could be found ineligible under INA 212(a)(1) for substance abuse.
 See 9 FAM 302.2-2(B).
-You should ensure to address all relevant grounds of ineligibility that may apply to any visa application.
+Address all relevant grounds of ineligibility that may apply to any visa application.

 9 FAM 302.4-2(B)(6) Unavailable